STYRENE BUTADIENE RUBBER (SBR): BUNA S MATERIAL

-SBR probably is better known under its old names Buna S and GRS (government rubber styrene.)
-SBR was first produced under government control between 1930 and 1950 as a replacement for natural rubber.
+SBR is probably better known under its old names Buna S (Buna material) and GRS (government rubber styrene).
+It was first produced under government control between 1930 and 1950, which was used as a replacement for natural rubber.
 The basic monomers are butadiene and styrene, with styrene content approximately 23.5%.
 About one third of the world output of SBR is used in tire production.
 SBR is mostly used in seals for non-mineral oil based brake fluid applications.
-It's modern usage is external to the sealing industry; it's mainly used for automobile tires and conveyor belts.
+Its modern usage is external to the sealing industry.
+Therefore, it’s mainly used for automobile tires and conveyor belts.

 Both o-rings and gaskets can be made from Buna materials.

 |ASTM D1418 Designation||SBR|

 Petroleum greases and fuels